bitst0rm-pub/Formatter/README.md

 💡 **Tips**:

 - You are not forced to use the preset modules.
 Instead, you can create a new one using a different UID key through either of these methods.
-- You do not need to install syntax highlighting for a specific plugin; syntaxes like `"text"` or `"plain"` work just as well.
+- Not all syntax highlighting plugins for a specific language exist; syntaxes like `"text"` or `"plain"` work just as well as a workaround.

 ```js